shiyis/nlpwshiyi/modules/4d-bi-lstm-crf.md

 $$= \sum_{i} h_i[y_i] + P_{y_i,y_{i-1}}$$

-The text also mentions that the potentials must only look at local features to make the partition function tractable and that the transition scores are stored in a matrix $P$, where $P_{j,k}$ is the score of transitioning to tag $j$ from tag $k$.
+Additionally, the text states that in order to make the partition function tractable, the potentials must only consider local features.
+The transition scores are kept in a matrix $P$, where the score of transitioning from tag k to tag j is represented by the symbol $P_{j,k}$.

-The example below implements the forward algorithm in log space to compute the partition function, and the viterbi algorithm to decode.
-Backpropagation will compute the gradients automatically for us.
-We don’t have to do anything by hand.
+The following example uses the viterbi algorithm for decoding and the forward method in log space to calculate the partition function.
+The gradients will be computed automatically for us via backpropagation.
+Nothing needs to be done by hand.

-The implementation is not optimized.
-If you understand what is going on, you’ll probably quickly see that iterating over the next tag in the forward algorithm could probably be done in one big operation.
-I wanted to code to be more readable.
-If you want to make the relevant change, you could probably use this tagger for real tasks.
+There is inefficiency in the implementation.
+If you comprehend what's happening, you'll undoubtedly notice quite soon that the forward algorithm's iteration over the next tag may potentially be completed in a single large operation.

 ```python